 Sojitz encourages employees to take the Eco Test, a certification test for environmental specialists administered by the Tokyo Chamber of Commerce and Industry.
 In addition, Sojitz provides Group employees with seminars on microplastics and engages in beach cleanup activities at Jonanjima Seaside Park (Ōta-ku, Tokyo), which is located relatively close to Tokyo HQ.

 Sojitz participates in the forum held by Taskforce on Nature-related Financial Disclosures (TNFD), which is an international organization established in June 2021 with the aim of assessing and disclosing biodiversity-related risks and opportunities for corporations and financial institutions.

 Endorsement of the Declaration of Biodiversity by Keidanren and Action Policy

-In January 2020, Sojitz expressed its support for Keidanren (Japan Business Federation) and Keidanren Committee on Nature Conservation’s Declaration of Biodiversity by Keidanren and Action Policy, which was revised in October 2018.
+Sojitz expresses its support for Keidanren (Japan Business Federation) and Keidanren Committee on Nature Conservation’s Declaration of Biodiversity by Keidanren and Action Policy, which was revised in October 2018.

 Participation in CDP Forests

 Sojitz responds to the Forests questionnaire administered by CDP which evaluates forest management in the supply chains of companies.
 CDP is a non-profit organization that collects data from major companies across the world regarding their environmental strategies such as climate change-related initiatives.
 As a result of the 2022 questionnaire, Sojitz received a high score of management level (B) in Forests (timber).

 Sojitz established a goal to meet 100% wood traceability (0% of Level D) by FY2020, and the company has achieved this goal for three consecutive years from FY2018 through FY2020.
 Additionally, Sojitz has set a new target for FY2025 to ensure that 100% of the wood procured is environmentally conscious (Level A or Level B).